 What is Prop 65?

 Prop 65 applies to any product or service received or used in California.
-As applied to foods, Prop 65 makes no distinction between natural and artificial products.
+As applied to foods, Prop 65 makes no distinction between natural and artificial chemicals.
 And although it excludes "naturally occurring" chemicals in foods, that term does not include man-made pollutants that may end up in natural products through processes outside of the manufacturer's control.
-Prop 65 does not distinguish between chemicals that result from natural phenomena like volcanic activity; chemicals that result from worldwide soil, water, and air pollution that are naturally absorbed by plants; those that are the result of local/regional problems like pesticide overspray or chemical leaks; those that are intentionally applied like synthetic fertilizers and pesticides; and those that are introduced later in drying, processing or manufacturing.
+Prop 65 does not distinguish between:

-Prop 65 also does not limit in any way either the types or amounts of chemicals that can be put into a product, as long as the warning is given.
-Nor does the warning have to disclose the kinds or amounts of chemicals in the product.
+As long as the warning is given, Prop 65 does not require information regarding the types of chemicals in a product or the levels in which they exist, giving consumers little information.
 If the regulatory "safe harbor" warning is given, then the seller is deemed to have complied with the law.
-Businesses with less than 10 employees, and products that are within certain "safe harbor" limits, described further below, are exempt from the warning requirements.
+Businesses with less than 10 employees and products that are within certain "safe harbor" limits described further below are exempt from the warning requirements.

 What kinds of chemicals require this warning?